jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 **A Perfect Media Server**

-While MediaTomb mostly works for me, it doesn\'t do everything I\'d like.
-A few of the things I\'d like out of a media server include:
+While MediaTomb mostly works for me, it doesn't do everything I'd like.
+A few of the things I'd like out of a media server include:

 1. No need to configure things via a web UI.
 In fact, I could do without a web UI all together -- something nicely integrated into the desktop would be nice.
 2. No need to set model specific settings in the configuration file.
     Ideally it would know how to talk to common players by default.
 3. Supports transcoding and seeking within transcoded files.
     Preferably knows what needs transcoding for common players.
 4. Picks up new files in real time.
 So something inotify based rather than periodic reindexing.
 5. A virtual folder tree for music based on artist/album metadata.
 A plain folder tree for other media would be fine.
 6. Cached video thumbnails would be nice too.
-The build of MediaTomb in my PPA includes support for thumbnails (needs to be enabled in the config file), but they aren\'t cached so are slow to appear.
+The build of MediaTomb in my PPA includes support for thumbnails (needs to be enabled in the config file), but they aren't cached so are slow to appear.

-Perhaps [Zeeshan](http://zee-nix.blogspot.com/)\'s media server will be worth trying out at some point.
+Perhaps [Zeeshan](http://zee-nix.blogspot.com/)'s media server will be worth trying out at some point.

 ---